 The feature is that it can be easily taken.
 This is convenient if you want to take it every day.
 When choosing, check the ingredients and choose one that does not contain extra additives.

 Supplements / ingredients (powder type)

 It features a bright green color.
 Recommended for those who want to make use of it for cooking and making sweets.
-It tastes like match and has a variety of ways to eat.
+It tastes like a match and has a variety of ways to eat.
 It goes well with Japanese sweets such as Daifuku and Warabimochi; baked sweets such as pound cakes and roll cakes; as well as desserts with dairy products such as tiramisu and ice cream.

 You can easily add nutrition to your daily diet by mixing it with smoothies or yogurt; or adding it to shochu.